vivianusdjpy/DS2-CORE-IP-WEEK-2-/README.md

 #Contributing

 Any relevant contributions towards the state of financial inclusion and how it can be improved are welcome.
 Contributions should focus solely on Kenya, Rwanda, Uganda and Tanzania.

-You can also document commands to lint the code or run tests.
-These steps help to ensure high code quality and reduce the likelihood that the changes inadvertently break something.
-Having instructions for running tests is especially helpful if it requires external setup, such as starting a Selenium server for testing in a browser.

 #Authors and acknowledgment